 Transfers received and sent

 Fill in the amounts requested and received.
 Note the transfer rate applicable.
 Comment on any exchange rate losses or gains in the outgoing balance on each level for i. to iii:

-Transfers from Union to Union to Agreement partner GUF:
+Transfers from Union to Union to Agreement partner :